 - Mesclun: If you're unfamiliar with mesclun, it's just a mix of assorted salad greens.
 You might also find it labeled in your supermarket as "spring mix."

-- Smoked Turkey: The smoked turkey is more pronounced than roast turkey and is best if you can find it cubed.
+- Smoked Turkey: Smoked turkey is more pronounced than roast turkey and is best when cubed.

 Pro Tips

-You can make the salad beforehand: Just leave out the avocado and vinaigrette until you’re ready to eat it.
+➢You can make the salad beforehand: Just leave out the avocado and vinaigrette until you're ready to serve it.

-Try to buy a thick slab of smoked turkey.
-Deli-style, thinly cut turkey is fine (as shown in the image above), but it’s even better if you can get it cut into a thick slab and diced into cubes for a meatier salad.
+➢Try to buy a thick slab of smoked turkey: Thinly cut deli-style turkey is fine, but a thick slab diced into cubes is even better for a meatier texture.

 Ingredients